Leonardo-Ding/gpu_sgemm/README.md

 Enviroment: Ubuntu 16.04/14.04(other Linux os may be OK)

 Software required:
     cuda 8.0

     cmake 2.8 or above

     perl

 We first write a cuda-c level code in matrixMul_cuda dir.
 Firstly, this is a 'NT'(C = A*B, A is a column-majored matrix, B is a row-majored matrix) format doing gemm operation.
-Secondly, ouput C is 64x64 tile format, input A and B is 64x8 format, and we use 64 cuda threads to do it. some small tricks are listed as followed:
+Secondly, ouput C is 64x64 tile format, input A and B is 64x8 format, and we use 64 cuda threads to do it.

+Some tricks are listed as followed:
 1. 8x8 loop unroll technique to bring Instruction Level Parallel gain in our code,
 2. wide 128 load/store instructions to enhance load/store efficiency,
 3. double buffer trick to remove one unneccesary __syncthreads() in for loop,